yaron-zehavi/OAuth-Rich-Authorization-Requests-Metadata-and-Error-Signaling/draft-zehavi-oauth-rar-metadata-and-error-signaling.md

 OAuth 2.0 Rich Authorization Requests (RAR), as defined in {{RFC9396}}, enables clients to request fine-grained authorization using structured JSON objects.
 While RAR {{RFC9396}} standardizes the exchange and handling of authorization details, it does not define a mechanism for clients to discover how to construct valid authorization details types.

 This document defines a machine-readable metadata structure for advertising authorization details type documentation and JSON Schema {{JSON.Schema}} definitions via OAuth Authorization Server Metadata {{RFC8414}} and OAuth Resource Server Metadata {{RFC9728}}.

-In addition, this document defines a new OAuth error code, `insufficient_authorization_details`, enabling resource servers to return actionable authorization details information to clients.
+In addition, this document defines a new OAuth error code, `insufficient_authorization_details`, enabling resource servers to return actionable authorization details objects to clients.

 --- middle

 # Introduction

-OAuth 2.0 Rich Authorization Requests (RAR) {{RFC9396}} allow OAuth clients to request structured, fine-grained authorization beyond simple scopes.
-This has enabled advanced authorization models across domains such as open banking & API marketplaces, and is well positioned to be used for authorizing AI agent state-changing actions.
+OAuth 2.0 Rich Authorization Requests (RAR) {{RFC9396}} allows OAuth clients to request structured, fine-grained authorization, beyond the coarse-grained access offered by simple scopes.
+This has enabled advanced authorization models across domains, such as open banking & API marketplaces, and is well positioned for authorizing AI agents to perform state-changing actions.

 However, RAR {{RFC9396}} does not specify how a client discovers the structure of supported authorization_detail types and how to construct syntactically valid authorization details.